coshMain/coshMain.github.io/scripts/main.coffee.md

 This file's dependencies, `coffee`, `marked`, `pprint` and `smc` (Source Map Consumer), are loaded by `boot.js`.

----

-This file is intended to be easy to read and write for new programmers.
-If you contribute, please try and keep it simple.

-> You know you are working with clean code when each routine you read turns out to be pretty much what you expected.
-You can call it beautiful code when the code also makes it look like the language was made for the problem.
-<div class=quote-credit>Ward Cunningham</div>

 ## Initialise the Global Namespace

 This stuff is all exposed to users, and also used internally.